OpenNRW/inspire-dcat-de-bridge/README.md

         http://localhost:8080/omdf/gp-csw/catalog.rdf

 The records are fetched in the same way and from the same portal as for the OAI-PMH endpoint.
-Only the output format is different, such that it can used with a DCAT-AP.de RDF harvester.
+Only the output format is different, such that it can be used with a DCAT-AP.de RDF harvester.

 ##### Further Reading